okirch/susetest/.github/CONTRIBUTING.md

 guidelines so you know how the project works, and to make contributions smooth and fun for everybody involved.

-## Developers Tasks:
+## Developers Tasks (some suggestions)

 * create an automation testing like travis or jenkins for testing new PR. (to avoid regression)
 * susetest_api need more cool functions:
-   * machinery library need some improvements.
+   * machinery library need some improvements: (testing, description images need creation, adding full support)
+   * system library (function to start services
+   *
+* Integrate supportconfig to susetest

 ## Designer tasks: